SgtCoDFish/bedrock-bootstrap/01-writing-debugging-machine-code/README.md

 - `-m riscv:rv32` hints that we're dealing with RISC-V 32-bit instructions.
 This is required; there's no context in a raw binary file which might allow objdump to infer the architecture

 Basically, we need to tell objdump that the file is just a raw list of RISC-V instructions.
 From that, it can disassemble the contents for us.

+## Practical Machine Code

+`echo` is a great way to introduce the concept, but obviously we _can_ use `echo` to write binary files... but having to prefix everything with `\x` would be a pain, so we need an easier way to write hex and convert to binary.
+If you've not already, you'll probably want to read [guides/XXD\_COMPILER.md](../guides/XXD_COMPILER.md) which explains how we'll write "hex" files in a bit more detail.

+In short: we'll actually use `xxd` to convert hex to binary.
+You'll see this in various Makefiles across this repo (often paired with a `sed` oneliner to strip comments).